-Apple Cider vinegar is making waves recently due to all of its beneficial properties.
+Apple Cider vinegar has been gaining popularity over recent years due to all of its beneficial properties.
 Perhaps you’re considering giving it a shot, or maybe you think it’s too good to be true.

 Is Apple Cider Vinegar really safe for chickens?
-It is true that not all natural products are completely safe.
+One should note that not all natural products are completely safe.
 It is always safe and advisable to double-check everything before applying to your flock, even using household items.

 Apple Cider Vinegar is Safe for Chicken